 having no more than 1 course of oral steroids such as prednisone in the last 12 months

 able to fully participate in regular activity without breathing limitations

-What if my child has an asthma attack during the pandemic?
+What if my child has an asthma attack during respiratory illness surges?

 When should I seek emergency care for my child with asthma?

-Go to the emergency room immediately or call 911 if your child is having symptoms that include:
+Go to the emergency department immediately or call 911 if your child is having symptoms that include:

-can't catch their breath, speak in full sentences (if developmentally appropriate), or walk because of breathing difficulties
+can't catch their breath, speak in full sentences (if developmentally appropriate), or walk or run because of breathing difficulties

 making grunting noises, head bobbing, not responding to albuterol treatments